shahzaibkhan2/Python-Coordinate-Geometry-Projects/README.md

-# Python-Projects
+# Python-Calculus-Projects
-This repository consists of Python Projects for beginners to expert level
+This repository consists of Python Projects for expert level